 After the “pattern” was done, the fabric was easier to weave for both women, and finally all the embellishments that made them unique and propelled the plot.

 That stage is when a casual comment from a friend or moment from some other entertainment can be inspiring.
-I watched quite a few episodes of the first season of The Riches, learned about llamas in the Rocky Mountains, and realized why CJ, who considered herself utterly and completely self-sufficient, turned not once but twice to different kinds of aid and shelters for the first time in her life – how important it was that she realize her strength could be a weakness.
+I watched quite a few episodes of the first season of The Riches, learned about llamas in the Rocky Mountains, and realized why CJ, who considered herself utterly and completely self-sufficient, turned not once but twice to different kinds of aid and shelters for the first time in her life.
+It was vital that she realize her strength could be a weakness.

 Each time she asked for help, she learned more about Karita, and more about how a relationship between them would never work.
 Should never work.
 Could never be worth even attempting.
 Why give up so much safety, after all?
 And therein lies the romance of the tale and the meaning of the title.